nggcasey/cr-registration/README.md

 ## Installation
--Drag and drop resource into your server files, make sure to remove -main in the folder name -Run the attached SQL script (qb-registration.sql)
+-Drag and drop resource into your server files, make sure to remove -main in the folder name -Run the attached SQL script (cr-registration.sql)

 ## Screenshots
 <img src= "https://imgur.com/JkANrla.png">